-With a large number of Guests visiting our Theme Parks every day, the Tokyo Disney Resort is much like a big city.
+With many guests visiting our Theme Parks every day, Tokyo Disney Resort is much like a big city.

 The OLC Group promotes waste reduction and recycling programs and is making aggressive efforts to reduce our impact on the environment.